LoyolaChicagoCode/cs2-lab7-mazesolver-java/README.md

    You may also want to add the distinction between the way out and dead-end attempts at the end.
    *This is a short but complex project.
 You are encouraged to get started early and use the available supports.*
-1. Create at least one additional maze of size 10x10 or larger and with at least two exits.
+1. Create at least one additional *non-square* maze of size 10x10 or larger and with at least two exits.
+   *This maze must be different from the one(s) you might have created for a previous lab.*
 1. As in the past, run the program as follows:
     - Run > Run... > Edit Configuration
     - check "Redirect input from" and enter the exact file name including the .txt extension